christinejiang11/elist_ecommerce_analysis/README.md

 **Seasonality:** Spring and winter months tend to have higher sales, possibly due to holiday gift-buying and promotions, and there was a spike in average sale price in January and February 2020, possibly related to pandemic purchases.

 **Products:** Apple Airpods Headphones consistently ranked as the best-selling product, and in 2022, the top three products accounted for 70% of sales, while the Bose Headphones had the lowest number of sales across most years.

-The team recommends continuing with the loyalty program, as these customers make more purchases on average and purchase more expensive items even with their program discount.
+**Loyalty Program:** The team recommends continuing with the loyalty program, as these customers make more purchases on average and spend an average of $30 more in 2022 per purchase even with their program discount.